 Far too often, players are judged merely by the trophies they won, but these 10 go a fair way to proving great talent doesn’t always equate to great success.

 The best players generally play for the best, most successful clubs, but that isn’t always the case.
 Think back as far as Tom Finney, for example – he’s regarded as one of England’s finest footballers of all time, yet a Second Division title was the only trophy he lifted during his career.

-Here are some more recent examples of fantastic players that for one reason or another never won the silverware their talent warranted.
+Here are some more recent examples of fantastic players who for one reason or another never won the silverware their talent warranted.

 Wonderful Antonio Di Natale, proof that, while trophies are not meaningless when it comes to defining a player’s success, they are rendered second to cultural impact.
 And there’s no player quite like Di Natale for cultural impact.

 Having not made his top-flight debut until the age of 25, Di Natale scored only 47 Serie A goals before turning 30.
 After that, things got a bit silly.
 In the five seasons between 2009 and 2014 (and the ages of 31 and 36), Di Natale scored 120 league goals.

 “It was a choice of life for me,” is Di Natale’s explanation for his loyalty to Udinese.
 “I feel so good here in Udine, and the president’s family have always made me feel like I was one of them.
 Some things are worth more than money.”

 He may have won no trophies, but it is more than a sugary cliche to say that Di Natale made thousands of friends for life.